Former title: White House chief of staff

 White House staff secretary Rob Porter resigned in February after his two ex-wives told the Daily Mail he had abused them.

-Porter's ex-wives claim he was physically and emotionally abusive against them.
-His first wife, Colbie Holderness, alleged to the Daily Mail that he had punched her during a trip to Florence, Italy, in the early 2000s.
+Porter's ex-wives claim he was physically and emotionally abusive.
+His first wife, Colbie Holderness, alleged to the Daily Mail that he had punched her during a trip to Florence in the early 2000s.
 The Daily Mail posted pictures of Holderness with a bruised face.

 Porter denied the allegations in a statement, calling them "simply false."